SAP-samples/teched2023-IN261/exercises/ex1/README.md

 ## Summary

-You have now explored a SAP S/4HANA Cloud standard notification event in SAP API Business Hub.
+You have now explored a SAP S/4HANA Cloud standard notification event in SAP Business Accelerator Hub.

 As a next step, continue with [Exercise 2](../ex2/README.md)